deminy/test_newrelic/README.md

 >
 > Also, this function probably not work under CLI, which is not documented [here](https://docs.newrelic.com/docs/agents/php-agent/php-agent-api/newrelic_record_datastore_segment).

+__NOTE: the issue has been resolved in latest version of the New Relic PHP Agent ([7.6.0.201](https://docs.newrelic.com/docs/release-notes/agent-release-notes/php-release-notes/php-agent-760201)).__ You won't be able to reproduce the issue any more with the image built from this project.

 # How To Reproduce It

 ```bash